The higher dimensional propositional calculus: Introduction

-This approach can be generalised to algebras $\mathbf{A}$ having $n$ designated elements ($n\geq 2$) and an $n+1$-ary operation (a sort of "generalised if-then-else") that induces a decomposition of $\mathbf{A}$ into $n$, rather than just $2$, factors.
-In \cite{SBLP, SBLP2}, naturally enough, these algebras were called \emph{Church algebras of dimension }$n$ ($n\mathrm{CH}$s), while algebras $\mathbf{A}$ all of whose elements induce an $n$-ary factorisation of this sort were given the name of \emph{Boolean algebras of dimension }$n$ ($n\mathrm{BA}$s).
-Free $\mathcal{V}$-algebras (for $\mathcal{V}$ a variety), lambda astraction algebras, semimodules over semirings --- hence, in particular, Boolean vector spaces --- give rise to $n\mathrm{CH}$s, where $n$ is generally greater than $2$.
-The notion of a $2$-central element can be naturally extended to that of an $n$-central element in an $n\mathrm{CH}$.
-Since $n$-central elements are equationally definable, the $n\mathrm{BA}$s of a specified type form a variety, which happens to share many remarkable properties with the variety of Boolean algebras.
+This approach can be generalised to algebras $\mathbf{A}$ having $n$ term definable elements $\e_1,\ldots,\e_n$ and one $(n+1)$-ary term definable operation $q$ satisfying $q(\e_i,x_1,\ldots,x_n)=x_i$, for all $i=1,\ldots,n$.
+Accordingly, the notion of a $2$-central element can be extended to that of an $n$-central element, that induces a decomposition of $\mathbf{A}$ into $n$, rather than just $2$, factors.
+In \cite{SBLP, SBLP2}, naturally enough, these algebras were called \emph{Church algebras of dimension }$n$ ($n\mathrm{CH}$s).
+Free $\mathcal{V}$-algebras (for $\mathcal{V}$ a variety), rings with unit, semimodules over semirings --- hence, in particular, Boolean vector spaces --- give rise to $n\mathrm{CH}$s, where $n$ is generally greater than $2$.
+Church algebras of dimension $n$, all of whose elements are $n$-central, were given the name of \emph{Boolean algebras of dimension }$n$ ($n\mathrm{BA}$s).
+Since $n$-central elements are equationally definable, the $n\mathrm{BA}$s of a specified type form a variety.
+Those $n\mathrm{BA}$s whose type includes just the $q$ operation and the $n$ constants are called {\em pure}.
+Varieties of $n\mathrm{BA}$s happen to share many remarkable properties with the variety of Boolean algebras.
 In particular:

-\begin{itemize} \item all subdirectly irreducible $n\mathrm{BA}$s have the same finite cardinality; moreover, any $n\mathrm{BA}$ is a subdirect product of a finite family of algebras of cardinality $n$;
+\begin{itemize} \item all subdirectly irreducible $n\mathrm{BA}$s of type $\tau$ have cardinality $n$; moreover, any $n\mathrm{BA}$ of type $\tau$ is a subdirect product of algebras of cardinality $n$;

-\item any $n\mathrm{BA}$ whose type includes just the generalised if-then-else and the $n$ constants is a subdirect power of the $n$-element algebra $\mathbf{n}$ of "generalised truth values";
+\item any pure $n\mathrm{BA}$ is a subdirect power of the unique pure $n\mathrm{BA}$ $\mathbf{n}$ of cardinality $n$, whose elements are considered as ``generalised truth values'';

-\item For every $n\geq 2$, all $n\mathrm{BA}$s of cardinality $n$ are primal, and every variety generated by an $n$-element primal algebra is a variety of $n\mathrm{BA}$s. \end{itemize}
+\item for every $n\geq 2$ and type $\tau$, all $n\mathrm{BA}$s of type $\tau$ having cardinality $n$ are primal.
+Moreover, every variety generated by an $n$-element primal algebra is a variety of $n\mathrm{BA}$s. \end{itemize}